turtlesoul25/value_iteration/README.md

 **Key Features**
 - Implements the value iteration function described by the pseudocode in Figure 9.16 within [Section 9.5.2](https://artint.info/2e/html2e/ArtInt2e.Ch9.S5.SS2.html) of [Artificial Intelligence: Foundations and Computational Agents 2nd edition](https://artint.info/2e/html2e/ArtInt2e.html).
-- Includes an example of a GridWorld problem which is solved using the `value_iteration` function included in this package.
+- Includes an example of a Gridworld problem which is solved using the `value_iteration` function included in this package.
-- Can be used for any MDP with appropriate definitions of states, actions, transition probabilities, reward functions, discount factors, and termination conditions.
+- Can be used for any MDP with appropriate definitions of states, actions, transition probabilities, reward functions, discount factors, and termination conditions (maximum number of iterations or value function convergence criteria).

 ## **Installation**